Divyansh-ag14/Docker/README.md

 ```

 5. Push the image to docker hub<br>
-first, tag the image according to the naming convention<br>
+a. first, tag the image according to the naming convention<br>
 ```bash
 docker tag testapp YOUR-USER-NAME/testapp
 ```

-> Now, push it to docker hub
+b.
+Now, push it to docker hub

 ```bash
 docker push YOUR-USER-NAME/testapp